Greece in the Eurovision Song Contest 2001: Ellinikós Telikós 2001

 When the combined results were being presented, it was revealed that "Die for You" by Antique and "One More Time" by Kay Connors had received the same score.
 As there was a tie for first place, the results of the public vote took precedence and led to the victory of Antique.
 The results of the national final were contested, with media noting public and fellow contestants' accusations that Antique may have bribed the jury, a claim they called false.
 Most of the audience as well as the other performers left before Antique's encore performance of their winning song.
-In response, Paparizou remarked that bribing the jury would be difficult given that they are a Sweden-based group with few Greek contacts.
-Panagiotidis added that they received nearly half the viewer votes, casting doubt on the impact that fixing the jury would have.
+In response, Antique-member Helena Paparizou remarked that bribing the jury would be difficult given that they are a Sweden-based group with few Greek contacts.
+Her bandmate Nikos Panagiotidis added that they received nearly half the viewer votes, casting doubt on the impact that fixing the jury would have.
 ERT president George Katsaros then reiterated that Antique were the winners because "they take more votes from any other and the voters want them".